MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

     ```bash
     docker-compose up -d
     ```
-    This executes the instructions in [docker-compose.yaml](docker-compose.yml).
-It primarily pulls the latest opensearch and opensearch-dashboards images, and starts three containers: two opensearch cluster nodes namely `opensearch-node1` and `opensearch-node2` and one opensearch-dashboard named `opensearch-dashboards`.
-    The OPENSEARCH_INITIAL_ADMIN_PASSWORD will be programmatically fetched from your environment.
+    This command launches the services defined in [docker-compose.yaml](docker-compose.yml) in detached mode.
+It will:

+    - Pull the latest `opensearch` and `opensearch-dashboards` images.
+    - Start three containers:
+      - Two OpenSearch cluster nodes: `opensearch-node1` and `opensearch-node2`
+      - One dashboard instance: `opensearch-dashboards`
+    - Automatically use the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` from your environment for secure setup.

+    Once the containers are running, OpenSearch and its dashboard will be available for use.

-5. Once the containers successfully start, you can access your opensearch dashboard by opening the url in your browser.
+5. After the containers have started, access the OpenSearch Dashboards UI by navigating to the following URL in your browser:

-    * Once prompted to log in, enter the default username `admin` (all lowercase) and the password you set in the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.
-    ```bash
+    ```
     http://localhost:5002/
     ```

+    When prompted, log in with:
+    - **Username:** `admin`
+    - **Password:** The value you set for `OPENSEARCH_INITIAL_ADMIN_PASSWORD`

 ### Setup and start the Search app
 1. Create a **.env** file in the project's root directory and add your *`OPENSEARCH_INITIAL_ADMIN_PASSWORD`* like so (replace password):